codingakatsuki/codingakatsuki/README.md

 **Just a Introduction:**

 Hi, I'm Rohit Bhure, A Student and Lerner 🚀 from Madhya Pradesh, I am passionate about technology and want to learn & explore new technologies, currently i started my own startup which is **WebX GrafiX** in Which i will provide freelancing services like Website Development & UI/UX Design many more.
+Beside's Computer Science, i love Watching Anime & photography, traveling, listening music

 ## My GitHub contributions as a Game of Life